0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 by 'going viral' either among their peers, or more broadly.
 This is an ephemeral participation in history however, as the attention—or gaze of the public—is distracted by the continual onslaught of spectacular memes.
 Individual subjects of the viral event are quickly subsumed by the global flows of the attention economy that expands autonomously according to market imperatives.
-This commoditized form of time segments moments into Spectacular time and **Pseudo-cyclical time**.
+This commoditized form of time segments moments into spectacular time and **Pseudo-cyclical time**.
 Spectacular time is the equivalent of work, and pseudo-cyclical time is its' corresponding free-time.
 Pseudo-cyclical time is perceived to have more intrinsic value than working time--work is the so-called 'real life' the worker must endure.
 <span className="note"><small>The consumption of these images (media broadly: internet, tv, news, magazines, apps, even academic publications) serve as further advertisements for all other commodities.</small>Any surplus pseudo-cyclical time is increasingly allocated to the consumption of images,</span>